8 Gutter Alternatives That Work as Well and Look Better

 Gutter Alternatives are Equally Effective

 Much as we would like it to be otherwise, many experts claim that gutters are a necessity; you shouldn’t be scrimping on one unless you live in an area that doesn’t receive much rainfall.
+The only bonus is that you don't have to learn how to get rid of a bird's nest in your gutter.

 If you do settle for a gutter, ensure that it’s well fitted so that your house is protected at all costs; getting a gutter that ends up damaging your house is quite obviously counterproductive.